Mastering Innovation and Design-Thinking

 He has co-developed and taught a required senior course in communication skills, including units on conceptual thinking, giving presentations, how to be effective in industry, cross-cultural skills, and engineering ethics, and he is developing a course on engineering design.
 As co-director of the Bernard M. Gordon-MIT Engineering Leadership Program, Dr. Schindall is actively engaged in a program to enhance, expand, focus, and disseminate the teaching of engineering design and leadership within the MIT School of Engineering.

-Prior to joining MIT, Dr. Schindall was VP and Chief Technology Officer of Loral Space and Communications (a manufacturer and operator of commercial satellites), Sr. VP and Chief Engineer for Globalstar (a 48 satellite LEO mobile phone system), and President of Loral Conic (a manufacturer of telemetry systems for missiles and satellites).
-Dr. Schindall received his B.S., M.S., and Ph.D. degrees in Electrical Engineering from MIT in 1963, 1964, and 1967.
+Prior to joining MIT, Schindall was VP and Chief Technology Officer of Loral Space and Communications (a manufacturer and operator of commercial satellites), Sr. VP and Chief Engineer for Globalstar (a 48 satellite LEO mobile phone system), and President of Loral Conic (a manufacturer of telemetry systems for missiles and satellites).
+Dr. Schindall received his BS, MS, and PhD degrees in Electrical Engineering from MIT in 1963, 1964, and 1967.
 During his graduate years he was lecturer and wrote the text for a 140 student introductory electronics course, received an award for excellence in teaching, and was chief engineer for WBCN, a commercial FM radio station.

 Senior Lecturer, Bernard M. Gordon-MIT Engineering Leadership Program

-Blade is the Chief Designer at Rapid7, a leader in IT security software.
-Prior to that Blade was the CEO of StorytellingMachines, a Cambridge, MA-based software firm enabling everyone make short, high-impact movies.
-Blade was also the Chief Designer at Endeca Technologies, a search and information access software technology company, where he focused on next-generation Endeca user-experiences.
+Kotelly is the Chief Designer at Rapid7, a leader in IT security software.
+Prior to that he was the CEO of StorytellingMachines, a Cambridge, MA-based software firm enabling everyone make short, high-impact movies.
+He was also the Chief Designer at Endeca Technologies, a search and information access software technology company, where he focused on next-generation Endeca user-experiences.

-Blade wrote the book on speech-recognition interface design (Addison Wesley, 2003), The Art and Business of Speech Recognition: Creating the Noble Voice and his work and thoughts have been featured in publications including The New York Times, the Wall Street Journal, and on media including TechTV, NPR, and the BBC.
+He wrote the book on speech-recognition interface design The Art and Business of Speech Recognition: Creating the Noble Voice (Addison Wesley, 2003), and his work and thoughts have been featured in publications including The New York Times, the Wall Street Journal, and on media including TechTV, NPR, and the BBC.